rmed/flask-waffleconf/docs/source/usage.rst

 - :py:class:`~flask_waffleconf.store.PeeweeWaffleStore`: uses ``peewee``
     for the database backend

+*Changed in 0.3.1*: stored configurations are not updated when the extension is initialized and require manually calling the update method.

 .. note::
    Model and store should use the same ORM/library as backend.